iamkirankumaryadav/Library/Data Science/Cross Validation.md

 - Reduces **bias** and **variance** ( Generally generates low bias model )
 - Best approach if we have limited input data.
 - `Very high` value of `K` will lead to `overfitting`
-- `Very low` value of `K` will work similarly to the train test split.
+- The `Very low` value of `K` will work similarly to the train test split.

 <h3 name='skfold'> 3.
 Stratified K Fold Cross Validation</h3>